Opioids. Back Pain. Treatment Options. Chiropractic has a role

 local Paramus healthcare providers for patient care, appreciating

-their expertise and contribution to Paramus
+their expertise and involvement in Paramus

 back pain patients’ return to activities that they like to do.